-The intersection of projected changes in mean precipitation and projected El Niño precipitation teleconnections for the 21st century can help identify regions where adverse El Niño-related precipitation impacts are likely to decrease or increase in the future.
-The results presented so far provide supportive evidence that for the tropics, climate variability and change are largely separable.
-Therefore, it may be possible to combine, or layer, information from the different timescales (i.e. long term climate change and short term climate variability) obtained from different sources.
+for the twenty-first century can help identify regions where adverse El Niño-related precipitation impacts are likely to decrease or increase in the future.
+The results presented so far provide supportive evidence that, for the tropics, climate variability and change are largely separable.
+Therefore, it may be possible to combine, or layer, information from the different time scales (i.e., long-term climate change and short-term climate variability) obtained from different sources.
 In terms of climate variability, the models project unchanging precipitation teleconnections associated with ENSO.
 However, that variability is riding on top of a changing mean climate that is attributable to anthropogenic climate change.
-This means that even if the climate variability is unchanged, the risks of a predefined event such as drought (i.e. precipitation below a certain value) will change.
+This means that, even if the climate variability is unchanged, the risks of a predefined event such as drought (i.e., precipitation below a certain value) will change.

-A distinction exists between a set of predictions that robustly suggests no change and a set of predictions for which large differences among the models lead to an average neutrality projection.
-Unfortunately, in the use of multi-models for climate change, similar information typically results from both situations; a net prediction of no change implies conditions of the past persist into the future.
-Both situations exist in this analysis.
-For climate variability, the set of models consistently indicates no significant change in El Niño strength or magnitude.
-Further, the models predict no change in the precipitation teleconnections associated with El Niño events.
-Thus, the observed El Niño teleconnections of the 20th century can be used to represent those of the 21st century.
+Often the average answer from a set of predictions is taken as the net forecast.
+If a set of forecasts all agree in predicting no change, the net forecast is for no change.
+If a set of forecasts all disagree such that their average prediction is no change, it is still commonly interpreted as a net forecast of no change.
+The two situations are quite different.
+Both situations exist to some degree in this analysis.
+For climate variability, the set of models agree in individually predicting no significant change in El Niño strength or magnitude.
+Furthermore, the models predict no change in the precipitation teleconnections associated with El Niño events.
+Thus, the observed El Niño teleconnections of the twentieth century can be used to represent those of the twenty-first century.
 However, climate variability exists in combination with a changing mean climate.
 For the change in mean climate the models do not always agree at local to regional scales.
-The main difficulty in dealing with the situation of diverging model predictions is: Which models should one trust?
+The main difficulty in dealing with the situation of diverging model predictions is determining which models to trust.
 If the models were all equally credible, the spread of predictions should contribute to estimating the probabilistic uncertainty of the outcome.
-The approach taken by the IPCC AR4 (Meehl et al. 2007) is simply to form multi-model averages, and possibly to highlight areas where the models agree in the magnitude, or at least the sign, of their 21st century climate change.
-Similar approaches are adopted here to examine the changing risk of drought, or more specifically deficient precipitation.
+The approach taken by the IPCC AR4 (Meehl et al. 2007) is simply to form multimodel averages and possibly to highlight areas where the models agree in the magnitude, or at least the sign, of their twenty-first-century climate change.
+Similar approaches are adopted here to examine the changing risk of drought or, more specifically, deficient precipitation.